EspressoSystems/espresso-sequencer/doc/zk-integration.md

 The circuit depicted in Figure 2 operates as follows:

-- The _Collect & Filter_ gadget receives as input _BLOCK_COMM_ESP_NEW_ which is the commitment to the latest Espresso block available and _BLOCK_COMM_ESP_OLD_.
+- The _Collect & Filter_ gadget receives as input _blk_cm_new_ which is the commitment to the latest Espresso block available and _blk_cm_old_.
 Both of these commitments are public inputs.
-The first witness of this circuit is _COMM_TXS_HISTORY_ESP_ which is a commitment to all the rollup transactions that have been sequenced since the last Espresso state update _BLOCK_COMM_ESP_OLD_.
-The relationship between _BLOCK_COMM_ESP_NEW_, _BLOCK_COMM_ESP_OLD_, and _COMM_TXS_HISTORY_ESP_ can be checked using a second witness _PROOF_TXS_HISTORY_ESP_.
-This gadget is required in order to ensure that for each Espresso block in a the range defined by _BLOCK_COMM_ESP_OLD_ and _BLOCK_COMM_ESP_NEW_, the transactions applied to the rollup state correspond to the rollup namespace.
-The value _PROOF_TXS_HISTORY_ contains a list of namespace proofs, one for each Espresso block in the range.
+The first witness of this circuit is _cm_txs_history_ESP_ which is a commitment to all the rollup transactions that have been sequenced since the last Espresso state update _blk_cm_old_.
+The relationship between _blk_cm_new_, _blk_cm_old_, and _cm_txs_history_ can be checked using a second witness _proof_txs_history_.
+This gadget is required in order to ensure that for each Espresso block in the range defined by _blk_cm_old_ and _blk_cm_new_, the transactions applied to the rollup state correspond to the rollup namespace.
+The value _proof_txs_history_ contains a list of namespace proofs, one for each Espresso block in the range.
 Note that such list of proofs could be aggregated or verified in batch depending on the commitment scheme used to represent each Espresso block.
-- The _COMMs Equivalence_ gadget checks that using the same rollup inputs _ROLLUP_TXS_, we obtain _COMM_TXS_HISTORY_ESP_
-  using the Espresso commitment scheme for representing a set of transactions and the commitment _COMM_TXS_ROLLUPS_ that is used the by _zkVM_ gadget.
-This gadget is required in order to ensure that the set of transactions fetched from the Espresso blocks and represented as _COMM_TXS_HISTORY_ESP_ is consistent with the set of transactions applied to the rollup state and represented by the commitment _COMM_TXS_ROLLUP_.
+- The _COMMs Equivalence_ gadget checks that using the same rollup inputs _ROLLUP_TXS_, we obtain _cm_txs_history_ using the Espresso commitment scheme for representing a set of transactions and the commitment _cm_txs_rollup_ that is used the by _zkVM_ gadget.
+This gadget is required in order to ensure that the set of transactions fetched from the Espresso blocks and represented as _cm_txs_history_ is consistent with the set of transactions applied to the rollup state and represented by the commitment _cm_txs_rollup_.
 Note that if both commitment schemes (used in Espresso and the Rollup) were the same, this gadget would not be necessary.
 Thus, if updating the zkVM circuit is possible in practice, by using the Espresso commitment scheme inside the zkVM gadget, one can remove the need for the _COMMs Equivalence_ gadget.
-- The _zkVM_ gadget is the original gadget of the rollup circuit that proves a correct transition from state _COMM_STATE_VM i_ to the next state _COMM_STATE_VM i+1_ when applying the transactions represented by the commitment value _COMM_TXS_ROLLUP_.
+- The _zkVM_ gadget is the original gadget of the rollup circuit that proves a correct transition from state _cm_state_vm i_ to the next state _cm_state_vm i+1_ when applying the transactions represented by the commitment value _COMM_TXS_ROLLUP_.
 - These three gadgets above return a boolean: true if the verification succeeds and false otherwise.
 - For the circuit to accept, all these gadget outputs must be true, and thus we add an _AND_ gate.